GenericMappingTools/gmt/doc/rst/source/supplements/potential/gpsgridder.rst

 Haines, A. J. et al., 2015, *Enhanced Surface Imaging of Crustal Deformation*, SpringerBriefs in Earth Sciences, doi:10.1007/978-3-319-21578-5_2.

+Sandwell, D. T. and P. Wessel, 2016, Interpolation of 2-D Vector Data Using Constraints from Elasticity, *Geophys.
+Res.
+Lett.*, in press.

 See Also
 --------